'No excuses' mentality drives Notre Dame safety DJ Brown beyond father's loss to long-awaited homecoming

 More:How Notre Dame walk-ons Chase Ketterer and Justin Fisher give Irish defense a Navy look

-Brown, 22, easily rattles off the names of his boyhood heroes from the Ravens: Ray Lewis, Ed Reed, Jamal Lewis and later Anquan Boldin.
-Brown knows the memories will come flooding back Saturday afternoon against Navy, when he finally gets a chance to play at M&T Bank Stadium.
+Brown, 22, easily rattled off the names of his boyhood heroes from the Ravens: Ray Lewis, Ed Reed, Jamal Lewis and later Anquan Boldin.
+Brown knew the memories would come flooding back Saturday afternoon against Navy, when he finally got a chance to play at M&T Bank Stadium.

-“It’s going to be awesome to see and just be on the field,” said Brown, whose boyhood bedroom about 25 minutes away in Annapolis, Md., is still lined with old team photos of the Ravens.
-“Literally, when I woke up on Sunday, that was the first thing that was on my mind.”
+Brown made two tackles in No. 18 Notre Dame's 35-32 win.
+He played 43 defensive snaps against the tricky Navy triple option and had an end zone interception wiped out by his holding penalty.

-Grandfather Gilford Brown will be there, as will Aunt Rhonda Green, Uncle Darryl Green and his cousin Myles.
-CJ Thomas, Brown’s best friend since elementary school, plans to make the trip down with his father from New York City, where CJ is pursuing a master’s degree at St. John’s University.
+Grandfather Gilford Brown was there, as was Aunt Rhonda Green, Uncle Darryl Green and his cousin Myles.
+CJ Thomas, Brown’s best friend since elementary school, planned to make the trip with his father from New York City, where CJ is pursuing a master’s degree at St. John’s University.

-Tony Parchment, DJ’s godfather, will be there, as will Tony Johnson, godfather to DJ’s younger brother Trent, now a senior football standout at the same high school, St. John’s College Prep, where DJ starred as a cornerback.
+Tony Parchment, DJ’s godfather, was there, as was Dr. Tony Johnson, godfather to DJ’s younger brother Trent, now a senior football standout at the same high school, St. John’s College Prep, where DJ starred as a cornerback.

 “The thing about DJ is not only is he a great player, but he’s so smart and well-liked,” said Joe Casamento, 75 and semi-retired from coaching after Brown helped St. John’s win its first Washington Catholic Athletic Conference title in nearly three decades.
 “He could talk to kids, and they would listen because he wasn’t arrogant.
 You knew he was sincere and he was trying to help.”

-Older sister Maya Brown, a financial advisor at 25, will be on hand with their mother, Dr. Chimene Liburd Brown, an internist.
+Older sister Maya Brown, a financial advisor at 25, also was on hand with their mother, Dr. Chimene Liburd Brown, an internist.

-It was Johnson who typically accompanied Dr. Derek Brown, his University of Virginia fraternity brother and owner of Winning Smiles Orthodontics, to the Ravens games.
+It was Dr. Johnson, a dentist, who typically accompanied Dr. Derek Brown, owner of Winning Smiles Orthodontics, to the Ravens games.

-“We have a tight-knit friend network,” Brown’s mother said in a phone interview.
+“We have a tight-knit friend network,” Dr. Liburd, DJ's mother, said in a phone interview.
 “When DJ would go, usually that person was not available for whatever reason.
 He always enjoyed going to those games with his dad.”

 Unspeakable tragedy

-No matter what Brown does on the field in this bittersweet homecoming, it will pale in comparison to the strength he summoned six years ago.
+No matter what Brown did on the field in this bittersweet homecoming, it would pale in comparison to the strength he summoned six years ago.

 Dr. Derek Brown was just 47 years old when he died of a heart attack.
 It happened on Dec.
 3, 2016, near the finish line of a 10K race at the annual Reggae Marathon in Negril, Jamaica, an event the Browns had enjoyed numerous times with friends from their college days.